 Dr. Shelton's research is interview- and focus group-based and often incorporates queer and feminist theories into examinations of secondary education.
 Previous studies have considered early-career high school teachers' efforts to construct public identities as LGBTQ+ allies and the intersections of sexuality, gender, and race in teachers' and students' classroom experiences.
 Current research projects include considering teachers' understandings of LGBTQ+ ally identity and ally work in sociopolitically conservative school spaces, expressions and formations of early-career teacher identities in longitudinal research, teachers understandings and enactments of "social justice" in peer discussions and classroom practice, and researchers' reflexivity through interview transcription practices.

 Dr. Shelton's publications have appeared in a range of journals, including the International Journal of Qualitative Studies in Education, Qualitative Inquiry, Qualitative Research Journal, GLQ: A Journal of Lesbian and Gay Studies, Teaching and Teacher Education, Sex Education, and Literacy Research: Theory, Method, and Practice, in addition to a variety of book chapters.
-Additionally, Dr. Shelton's first book, a co-edited volume titled Feminism and Intersectionality in Academia: Women's Narratives and Experiences in Higher Education was published with Palgrave-Macmillan in July 2018.
-Two new books will be published in 2020.
+Additionally, Dr. Shelton has a couple of books out.
+One is a co-edited volume titled Feminism and Intersectionality in Academia: Women's Narratives and Experiences in Higher Education, and the other is Narratives of Hope and Grief in Higher Education.
+A new book will be published in late 2020 or early 2021.

-Dr. Shelton is currently the Chair of the AERA Division D (Measurement and Research Methodology) Committee on Equity and Inclusion.
-She previously served as the Secretary/Treasurer of the AERA Queer Studies SIG, Vice Chair of the National Council of Teachers of English's Genders and Sexualities Equality Alliance, as Co-Chair of the Literacy Research Association's Gender and Sexualities ICG, and as Membership Co-Chair for the AERA Queer Studies SIG.
+Dr. Shelton will serve as the newly elected Program Co-Chair for the AERA Queer Studies SIG and Treasurer for the AERA Arts-based Research SIG through 2022.
+She has previously served as the Chair of the AERA Division D (Measurement and Research Methodology) Committee on Equity and Inclusion, Secretary/Treasurer of the AERA Queer Studies SIG, Vice Chair of the National Council of Teachers of English's Genders and Sexualities Equality Alliance, Co-Chair of the Literacy Research Association's Gender and Sexualities ICG, and Membership Co-Chair for the AERA Queer Studies SIG.